 The only website this Privacy Notice applies to is the Surgery’s website.
 If you use a link to any other website from the Surgery’s website, then you will need to read their respective privacy notice.
 We take no responsibility (legal or otherwise) for the content of other websites.

 We regularly review and update our Privacy Notice.
-This Privacy Notice was last updated on 2nd August 2021.
+This Privacy Notice was last updated in September 2022.